 But if someone claims that it is written: “whoever calls upon the name of the Lord will be saved”, and that therefore a Christian need only invoke the name of God to be saved, let him read what the Apostle has said: “How can they call upon him if they do not believe in him?”
-And besides this there are the words of the Lord himself: “Not everyone who says, ‘Lord, Lord,’ will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven” (Matt.
-7:21).
+And besides this there are the words of the Lord himself: “Not everyone who says, ‘Lord, Lord,’ will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven” (Matthew 7:21).

 When to pray the Jesus Prayer

 Typically, the Jesus Prayer is part of your prayer rule, which you should develop with the aid of your spiritual father.
 You should include the prayer in your morning prayer rule, for as many minutes as is beneficial to you spiritually.
 If morning does not work well because of your circumstances, you can also do this in the evening.
 Or better yet, do both!

 That is the “formal” use of the Jesus Prayer.
 We also use the Jesus Prayer in an informal or free way, saying it at any and all other times of the day.
 While driving, doing the dishes, folding laundry, walking, lying awake at night, cleaning, eating, etc.